 You should expect to:

 - Have a responsible adult with you to get you home safely.
 You cannot drive yourself home after surgery.
 You can take a bus or cab if there is someone with you.

 - Limit your activity to inside the house for at least 24 hours after your surgery.

-- Do not drive for at least 24 hours after your surgery.
-If you are taking narcotics, talk to your doctor about when you can drive.
+- Not drive for at least 24 hours after your surgery.
+If you are taking medicines, talk to your doctor about when you can drive.

 - Take your medicine as prescribed.

-- Follow the instructions from your doctor about your activities.
+- Follow instructions from your doctor about your activities.